They are a cream compound used in the treatment of skin infections.

 As the safety of topical corticosteroid use in pregnant women has not been established, drugs in this class should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-This type of medication should not be used in excessive amounts or for prolonged periods of time in pregnant patients.
+This medication should not be used excessively or for prolonged periods in pregnant patients.

 Adverse reactions to betamethasone cream therapy have been reported very rarely and include: